Mig-uel/postgres/section-4/README.md

 ```

 The example above shows how to join the `comments` table with the `photos` table.
 The `ON` keyword is used to specify the column that the two tables are related on.

+## Alternate Syntax for Joins

+Notes on Joins:

+- Table order between `FROM` and `JOIN` frequently makes a difference
+- We must give context if we have multiple tables with the same column name
+- We can use aliases to make our queries more readable
+- Tables can be renamed using the `AS` keyword
+- There are different types of joins: `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL JOIN`